intro-gen-ai/AutomatedBA/src/core/README.md

     - models: selects the chosen model and uses the methods contained in its model's file (from the model folder)

 Detail Files & Purpose below:

+convert.json - after adding a new feature you want to be usable from commmandline add it to this file, use the tags {e,m,p,s} as shown in the cmdline.py file for the type it is.